Glaeos/DemonADay/README.md

+# DemonADay
  Discord bot repo for the Demon A Day challenge.